 Licensed high school teachers have a number of career paths open to them, both in secondary schools, and as tutors and teachers in private schools.
-Read on to learn more.
+Keep reading to learn more.

 Public schools are free for students and will be supported by federal and state funds.
-Public schools are governed by the US Department of Education, the state's board of education, and by the local school district.
+Public schools are governed by the U.S. Department of Education, the state's board of education and by the local school district.
 School districts will control the curriculum, funding for the program, and the hiring of teachers within the district.
 Public schools are required to admit any student who lives within the district.
-High School teachers can work with a diverse group of children from all ethnic and socioeconomic backgrounds.
-Prospective public High School teachers are often required to apply directly to the district prior to seeking employment at a specific school.
+High school teachers can work with a diverse group of children from all ethnic and socioeconomic backgrounds.
+People who want to become public high school teachers often are required to apply directly to the district prior to seeking employment at a specific school.

 Private schools will charge tuition for a child to attend as they receive no money from the federal government.
 These schools are funded solely by tuition and donations.
 Private schools are typically governed by a private school board or organization.
 The school board often sets the standards for teachers and students.
 Many private schools are founded by religious groups.
 With that said, educating students on specific beliefs is not uncommon.
-If a prospective High School teacher is interested in teaching at a private school, they should check with the school in which they wish to teach to find out specific criteria.
+If a prospective high school teacher is interested in becoming a private school teacher, check with the school in question to find out specific criteria.

-Charter schools are independent schools that do not require tuition.
+Charter schools are independent schools that typically do not require tuition payments from parents.
 Although these schools have more flexibility than public schools, they are expected to perform better.
 Charter schools are unique from public schools in that they typically have their own specific "charter" or mission.
 The charter acts as a school's contract.
 This will detail the schools mission, vision, curriculum, and goals for performance and assessment methods.
 In addition, charter schools are typically smaller in size and can be more selective.
-Please note that charter schools may have additional requirements for their High School teachers.
+Keep in mind that charter schools may have additional requirements for how to become a high school teacher.

 High School Teacher Organizations & Associations